mohamedmodar/movie-app/README.md

 ## Middleware

-Middleware is used for logging requests to a log file.
+Middleware is used for logging requests to a log file and write the route, the method and the date of request

 ## Database

 The Movie App uses MongoDB for database storage.
 Mongoose is used as the ODM (Object-Document Mapping) library to interact with MongoDB.
-The database schema for movies is defined in `models/movie.js`.
+The database schema for movies is defined in `shcemas/movie.js`.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the Movie App project, please fork the repository, make your changes, and submit a pull request.